YousefKJM/Mobile-Flashcards-React-Native-App/README.md

 💡 You can also open up the projects in the ios and android directories with their respective IDEs.
 🚀 Please note that expo-updates (​https://github.com/expo/expo/blob/master/packages/expo-updates/README.md​) has been configured in your project.
 Before you do a release build, make sure you run expo publish.
 Learn more. (​https://expo.fyi/release-builds-with-expo-updates​)

-After running `yarn web`, kindly run the following command
+if expo package is already installed in your machine, run the following command directly.
+(No need to follow the yarn commands for each platform)

 - `expo start`